roshankarande/julia_notes/types/matrix.md

 lu(A)
 eigen(A) # only true if the matrix is diagonalizable

-cholesky(A) # only if the matrix is hermitian or symmetric
+cholesky(A) # only if the matrix is hermitian or symmetric .. is an efficient way to check if a matrix is PSD or not

 ```